Better known as Scotty’s Castle, although it was neither a castle nor Scotty’s.

 Death Valley Ranch, more commonly known as “Scotty’s Castle” was built by Albert Johnson, an insurance broker from Chicago.
 Johnson was lured to Death Valley by promises of a (fraudulent) gold mine investment with one Walter Scott, known as “Death Valley Scotty”.
 His wife’s insistence on him staying for his health kept him there.

-Scotty, born in Kentucky and once a member of Buffalo Bill Cody’s Wild West Show, is best described by Richard E. Lingenfelter: “Death Valley Scotty was a ham actor, a conscienceless con man, an almost pathological liar, and a charismatic bullslinger.
+Born in Kentucky and once a member of Buffalo Bill Cody’s Wild West Show, Scotty was a notorious con man.

-Tired of their modest cabin, the Johnson’s began building the Castle – Albert’s dream home, Bessie’s desert retreat, and Scotty’s con-man hide out in 1922.
+Tired of their modest cabin, the Johnson’s began building the Castle in 1922.

 The original grand entrance.

-Scotty’s con came up short with the abrupt end of the Roaring 20s in 1929’s stock market crash.
+With the abrupt end of the Roaring 20s in 1929’s stock market crash, Scotty’s con finally came crashing down.
 President Hoover created the Death Valley National Monument in 1930, encompassing the land Johnson was building on but did not own.
 Johnson’s insurance company went belly-up in 1933.
 Although Johnson was eventually able to buy the land under his castle, he was unable to complete its construction.

-The Johnsons died without heirs and had hoped that the National Park Service would purchase the property, and in 1970, the National Park Service purchased the villa for $850,000 from the Gospel Foundation, to which the Johnsons had left the property.
+The Johnsons died without heirs and had hoped that the National Park Service would purchase the property.
+In 1970, the NPS purchased the villa for $850,000 from the Gospel Foundation, to which the Johnsons had left the property.
 Walter Scott, who was taken care of by the Gospel Foundation after Johnson’s passing, died in 1954 and was buried on the hill overlooking Scotty’s Castle.

 I believe one of the national park employees lives in the clocktower, which keeps perfect time and is extremely loud when you’re next to it when it starts to chime.